Instanton bundles on the flag variety F(0,1,2)

 An \emph{instanton bundle} $\sE$ on $F$ with charge $k$ (or $k$-instanton) will be defined as a rank $2$ $\mu$-semistable vector bundle with Chern classes $c_1(\sE)=0$, $c_2(\sE)=kh_1h_2$, $H^0(\sE)=0$ and satisfying the ``instantonic condition" $H^1(\sE(-1,-1))=0$ (see Definition (\ref{matheminst})).
 We are going to denote by $MI_F(k)$ the set parameterizing isomorphic classes of $k$-instantons.
 In this paper we show that $MI_F(k)$ has a pleasant geometric structure.
-For this, we are going to rely on their presentation as the cohomology of a certain monad: recall that, from \cite{Fa2}, when the derived category of coherent sheaves on the Fano threefold $X$ has a full exceptional collection, instanton bundles on $X$ have a particular nice presentation as the cohomology of a certain monad.
+For this, we are going to rely on their presentation as the cohomology of a certain monad: recall that, from \cite{Fa2} and \cite{Kuz}, when the derived category of coherent sheaves $D^b(X)$ on the Fano threefold $X$ has a full exceptional collection, instanton bundles on $X$ have a particular nice presentation as the cohomology of a certain monad.
 In general, this is not true for an arbitrary Fano threefold.
-Luckily, this is the case for the Flag variety $F$ we are dealing with, we give two such presentations (linked by a commutative diagram), each one involving members of well-chosen full exceptional collections of $D^b(F)$.
+Luckily, this is the case for the flag variety $F$ we are dealing with.
+Therefore we can give two such presentations (linked by a commutative diagram), each one involving members of well-chosen full exceptional collections of $D^b(F)$.
 Concerning the first one, we obtain (Theorem \ref{secondmonad}):

-\begin{theoremint} Let $\sE$ be an instanton bundle with charge $k$ on $F$, then, up to permutation, $\sE$ is the cohomology of the monad
+\begin{theoremint} Let $\sE$ be an instanton bundle with charge $k$ on $F$.
+Then, up to permutation, $\sE$ is the cohomology of the monad